Luxury Zambia Safaris

 How much does a luxury Zambia safari cost?

 Most luxury Zambia safaris range from around US$7,000 to US$15,000+ per person for a 7–10 day itinerary, depending on season, camps and internal flights.
+Zambia often offers excellent value for travellers prioritising guiding quality, wilderness and authenticity.

 Plan Your Zambia Safari